 AXA

-AXA offers the most comprehensive golf-specific coverage with $500 for lost golf rounds and $1,000 for sports equipment rental.
-All three plans include trip cancellation up to 100% of trip cost and medical evacuation up to $1,000,000.
+AXA offers the most extensive golf-specific coverage with $500 for lost golf rounds and $1,000 for sports equipment rental.
+All three plans include trip cancellation up to 100% of the trip cost.
 Optional cancel for any reason coverage is also available.

 Tin Leg Adventure Plan